m-schaeffler/node-red-my-nodes/node-red-fsatomic/README.md

 With this node data can be written into a file in an atomic manner, so that there is either the old file ort the new file, but never no file.

+There is a locking mechanism: If data is written to a file, while the last writing is still processed, the 2nd request is discarded.

 ### Input

 |msg.    | type   | description   |